1and1/checkmk-java-client/README.md

 version, and
 * `2.1.0.17` referencing to the Checkmk API `2.1.0p17`.

+## Changes compared to the generated client

+There are multiple changes compared to the pure generated client.
+The generated client would not build because of certain shortcomings of OpenAPI generator.

+* Replacement of [AnyOf](https://swagger.io/docs/specification/data-models/oneof-anyof-allof-not/)-based OpenAPI types with Java Map types.
+  OpenAPI generator 5.4 does not natively support AnyOf-types.
+* Fixing of syntactic errors, i.e. combination of `@NotNull`-annotation with type names (i.e. `@NotNullString` instead of `@NotNull String`).
+* Update of several depencency versions, i.e. okhttp and gson.
+* Inclusion of the SonaType OSS artifact repository into the POM.

 ## License

 This repository is licensed under the [GPL 2.0](LICENSE) license.